graeter-group/kimmdy/README.md

 source .venv/bin/activate
 python -m pip install -e ./
 ```
 This installation includes only the most basic functionality as no plugins and analysis tool dependencies are installed.
+Plugins can be installed using `python -m pip install -e ./` in their module directories (e.g. `kimmdy/plugins/default_reactions`).
+The analysis tool dependencies can be installed with `python -m pip install -e ./[analysis]` in `kimmdy/`.

 ### Full installation
 ```